The 13 Best Dog-Friendly Activities in Dallas-Fort Worth

 Belly up to the bar with your best buddy

 If you’re simply looking to crack open a cold one with Buddy, you’ll discover several bars that would be thrilled to deliver a bowl of water along with your beer.
-Truck Yard’s locations on Lowest Greenville and up in The Colony both have plenty of outdoor space for you and your dog to enjoy.
+Truck Yard’s locations on Lowest Greenville, up in The Colony, and coming soon to Fort Worth all have plenty of outdoor space for you and your dog to enjoy.
 Other places seamlessly blending cocktails and canines include the Burgundy Swine wine bar in Victory Park, Bar Louie at the Shops at Park Lane, Toller Patio in East Dallas, White Rock Ale House by the lake, Katy Trail Ice House in Uptown, and Lee Harvey’s in the Cedars.
-For non-alcoholic drinks with your doggo, check out Cafe Victoria in Victory Park where you can order up CapPOOCHinos, any of Houndstooth Coffee’s area outposts, or La La Land Kind Cafe’s three local locations.
+For non-alcoholic drinks with your doggo, check out Cafe Victoria in Victory Park where you can order up CapPOOCHinos, any of Houndstooth Coffee’s area outposts, or La La Land Kind Cafe’s area locations.

 Pose your pup for a picture-perfect photoshoot

 Your camera roll is already overflowing with candids of your beloved pet, so why not ratchet things up a notch by throwing in a fabulously colorful backdrop to show off those top modeling skills?
 Murals await your creative direction at ArtPark at Trinity Groves and throughout Deep Ellum, and you can always capture the spectacular Dallas skyline from the perspective of the Ronald Kirk Bridge.
-Pro tip: Bring along a portable fan to get that fur blowing elegantly in the breeze.
+Pro tip: Bring along a portable fan to get that gorgeous fur blowing in the breeze Beyoncé-style.
+Better still, hire a professional pet photographer to capture the moments for you.
+Jenna Regan, Haute Dog Couture Pet Photography, Dog Biscuit Photos, Penny Whistle Photography, and Margaret Bryant Dog Photography all excel at their craft.

 Cruise around Uptown in style with your pooch

-Sure, they all love sticking their heads out of car windows to feel the wind in their faces, but some discerning dogs deserve something a little more original and memorable.
+Sure, they all love sticking their heads out of car windows to feel the wind in their faces, but some discerning dogs deserve something a little more original and memorable—not to mention safer.
 Next time you’re looking to roam around Uptown and the Dallas Arts District, leash up ol’ Bandit and hop aboard the dog-friendly McKinney Avenue Trolley.
 Bonus?
-You’ll find several bars, restaurants, and other businesses along the route that are perfect spots for enjoying the fall weather with your furbuddy.
+You’ll find several bars, restaurants, and other businesses along the route that are perfect spots for enjoying some al fresco time with your fur buddy.

 Make a difference in another animal’s life